juliango202/Cellule/README.md

 # Cellule

 **NOTE: this project has not been updated since 2008.
-See [https://en.wikipedia.org/wiki/Grasshopper_3D](Grasshopper 3D) for a more usable implementation of this idea.**
+See [Grasshopper 3D](https://en.wikipedia.org/wiki/Grasshopper_3D) for a more usable implementation of this idea.**

 Cellule is a fast 2D cellular pattern ( Delauney-Voronoi ) engine written in C++ and cross-platform.